 develop permissions for all models or the model set that contains the extensions’s model.

 Granting Users Permissions to Extensions

-Looker extensions are available for installation through the Looker Marketplace.
-Looker admins must enable the Marketplace Labs feature and users must have
+Looker extensions are developed through the Looker extension framework and are available for installation through the Looker Marketplace.
+Extensions require that the Extension Framework, Marketplace, and Local Project Import Labs features be enabled.
+Looker admins must manually enable the Local Project Import Labs feature.
+Users must have

 Each extension will have a project with at least one LookML model.
 Once the extension is installed through the Looker Marketplace, the Looker admin will need to configure user permissions.
 Some users are already configured to have access to all LookML models by default; other users will need a Looker admin to grant permissions to access the extension’s model or models.

 For an example of granting permissions to an extension, see the Example: Data Dictionary Extension section later on this page.